1755 E Plumb Lane Suite 258, Reno, NV 89502

 Nevada engineering/land surveying statutes and regulations

-Self-study is recommended for the one (1) hour requirement focused on Nevada engineering/land surveying statutes and regulations.
-A considerable number of statutes and regulations have been revised over the past two years, and it is important that licensees are familiar with the provisions by which they are regulated.
+Licensees may satisfy the one (1) hour requirement focused on Nevada engineering/land surveying statutes and regulations through self-study.
+A considerable number of statutes and regulations have been revised, and it is important that licensees are familiar with the provisions by which they are regulated.
 Reviewing the Statutes & Regulations section of the board’s website, and documenting that review (Take a screen shot, note the date reviewed, and time spent), would satisfy the requirement.
+Alternatively, licensees may attend the webinar we host twice annually or watch the recorded video to satisfy the requirement (see below).

 Professional ethics

-For those unable to attend the Nevada Chapter 625 Statutes and Regulations Webinar live on Monday November 14, 2022, you may watch the recorded video of the webinar and earn 1 (one) PDH credit.
+For those who were unable to attend the Nevada Chapter 625 Statutes and Regulations Webinar live on Wednesday October 25, 2023, you may watch the recorded video of the webinar and earn 1 (one) PDH credit.

-For those unable to attend the Professional Ethics Webinar live on Tuesday November 15, 2022, you may watch the recorded video of the webinar and earn 2 (two) PDH credits.
+For those who were unable to attend the Professional Ethics Webinar live on Thursday October 26, 2023, you may watch the recorded video of the webinar and earn 2 (two) PDH credits.

 Professional Development Hour Audits